 Transitioning from hard-hitting football player to gun-wielding action star in Hollywood is a task few have completed.
 It's also a task Bosworth wasn't fond of at the time.

 "Right after my career ended in Seattle I really didn't know where to go.
 My agent kind of convinced me and said, 'Hey, come out here [to California] and we're going to make movies and stuff, and that's how we'll resurrect your career.'
 I was very, very uncomfortable with doing it because I never ever thought of myself as an actor; I always thought of myself as just an athlete, because that's what I trained for my entire life," Bosworth told Risen Magazine.

 Bosworth has played all sorts of badasses since beginning his career in 1991.
-In his first role, he played a tough Alabama cop named Joe Huff who went undercover as John Stone in Stone Cold (1991), a movie that ultimately flopped at the box office.
+In his first role, he played a tough Alabama cop named Joe Huff who went undercover as John Stone in "Stone Cold" (1991), a movie that ultimately flopped at the box office.

-The former college star acted in another action thriller in Midnight Heat (1996) as John Gray/Wayne Garret, a banker who exacts revenge on criminals for the murder of his wife.
+The former college star acted in another action thriller in "Midnight Heat" (1996) as John Gray/Wayne Garret, a banker who exacts revenge on criminals for the murder of his wife.

-After that, he began acting in Christian and faith-based movies, playing Hawg in Revelation Road: The Beginning of the End (2013), Revelation Road: The Black Rider (2014), Revelation Road 2: The Sea of Glass and Fire (2015), Joe in Do You Believe?
-(2015), Nick Ivers in What Men Want (2019) and Jack in The Reliant (2019).
+After that, he began acting in Christian and faith-based movies, playing Hawg in "Revelation Road: The Beginning of the End" (2013), "Revelation Road: The Black Rider" (2014), "Revelation Road 2: The Sea of Glass and Fire" (2015), Joe in "Do You Believe?"
+(2015), Nick Ivers in "What Men Want" (2019) and Jack in "The Reliant" (2019).

-More recently, he starred in the TV show Ambitions (2019) and plays a coach in upcoming movie The Christmas Project Reunion (2020), a sequel to Netflix's The Christmas Project" (2016).
+More recently, he starred in the TV show "Ambitions" (2019) and plays a coach in "The Christmas Project Reunion" (2020), a sequel to Netflix's "The Christmas Project" (2016).
 But where fans may have seen him the most is in Dr. Pepper's "Fansville" commercials.
 He plays the sheriff, a role he's come to enjoy.

 Bosworth's football story is that of a fallen star, but he's been able to resurrect his name since his tumultuous time at Oklahoma.
-Here's to hoping he stars in the next Fast and Furious or the next version of "The Terminator."
+Here's to hoping he stars in the next "Fast and Furious" or the next version of "The Terminator."
 And please bring back that mullet hairstyle.